kargo-k/save-the-dino-CLI-game/README.md

 # Save the Dino, a CLI guessing game

 Save the Dino is a guessing game based on the game hangman.
 Instead of saving a man from hanging in the gallows, which is a pretty morbid premise, the player is tasked with saving the dino from an approaching asteroid by guessing the letters in the puzzle word correctly.
 There are 5 levels of difficulty that the player can select.
-When an incorrect letter is guessed, the asteroid approaches closer to the dino, and after 6 incorrect guesses, the asteroid strikes the dino and the game is over.
+When an incorrect letter (or word) is guessed, the asteroid approaches closer to the dino, and after 6 incorrect guesses, the asteroid strikes the dino and the game is over.
 The player can request a hint, which uses an API to provide either a synonym from the Merriam-Webster Thesaurus, a definition from the Merriam-Webster Collegiate Dictionary, or a short description from Wikipedia.

 Visit https://youtu.be/uo2_BYEbE1E for the instructional video.